31 Resistant lines

 abline(dat.lm, col = rgb(1,0,0,0.3))

-that will implement a variation of the aforementioned bisquare estimation technique.
+The MASS package has a robust linear modeling function,rlm, that implements a variation of the bisquare estimation technique described in this chapter.
 Its results may differ slightly from those presented above, but the difference will be insignificant for the most part.

 # Add the robust line